-Resident Company A pays management fees to Foreign Company C, a CFC.
-The management fees form part of Foreign Company C's foreign business establishment and are derived from a source outside South Africa.
-Foreign Company B, a CFC, holds 15% of the equity shares and voting rights in Foreign Company C. Foreign Company B and Foreign Company C are both residents of Foreign Country B. Foreign Company C pays a dividend to Foreign Company B that arises directly from the management fees paid by Resident Company A.
+Resident Company A pays management fees to Foreign Company C. The management fees form part of Foreign Company C's foreign business establishment and are derived from a source outside South Africa.
+Foreign Company C pays a dividend to Foreign Company B that arises directly from the management fees paid by Resident Company A.